cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-aggregate.md

 ## Parameters

-name
+**`name`**

-:   The name (optionally schema-qualified) of the aggregate function to create.
+The name (optionally schema-qualified) of the aggregate function to create.

-argmode
+**`argmode`**

-:   The mode of an argument: `IN` or `VARIADIC`.
+The mode of an argument: `IN` or `VARIADIC`.
 (Aggregate functions do not support `OUT` arguments.)
 If omitted, the default is `IN`.
 Only the last argument can be marked `VARIADIC`.

-argname
+**`argname`**

-:   The name of an argument.
+The name of an argument.
 This is currently only useful for documentation purposes.
 If omitted, the argument has no name.

-arg_data_type
+**`arg_data_type`**

-:   An input data type on which this aggregate function operates.
+An input data type on which this aggregate function operates.
 To create a zero-argument aggregate function, write `*` in place of the list of argument specifications.
 (An example of such an aggregate is `count(*)`.)

-base_type
+**`base_type`**

-:   In the old syntax for `CREATE AGGREGATE`, the input data type is specified by a `basetype` parameter rather than being written next to the aggregate name.
+In the old syntax for `CREATE AGGREGATE`, the input data type is specified by a `basetype` parameter rather than being written next to the aggregate name.
 Note that this syntax allows only one input parameter.
 To define a zero-argument aggregate function with this syntax, specify the `basetype` as `"ANY"` (not `*`).
 Ordered-set aggregates cannot be defined with the old syntax.

-sfunc
+**`sfunc`**

-:   The name of the state transition function to be called for each input row.
+The name of the state transition function to be called for each input row.
 For a normal N-argument aggregate function, the state transition function `sfunc` must take N+1 arguments, the first being of type state_data_type and the rest matching the declared input data type(s) of the aggregate.
 The function must return a value of type state_data_type.
 This function takes the current state value and the current input data value(s), and returns the next state value.

 :   For ordered-set (including hypothetical-set) aggregates, the state transition function receives only the current state value and the aggregated arguments, not the direct arguments.
 Otherwise it is the same.

-state_data_type
+**`state_data_type`**

-:   The data type for the aggregate's state value.
+The data type for the aggregate's state value.

-state_data_size
+**`state_data_size`**

-:   The approximate average size (in bytes) of the aggregate's state value.
+The approximate average size (in bytes) of the aggregate's state value.
 If this parameter is omitted or is zero, a default estimate is used based on the state_data_type.
 The planner uses this value to estimate the memory required for a grouped aggregate query.
 The planner will consider using hash aggregation for such a query only if the hash table is estimated to fit in `work_mem`; therefore, large values of this parameter discourage use of hash aggregation.

-ffunc
+**`ffunc`**

-:   The name of the final function called to compute the aggregate result after all input rows have been traversed.
+The name of the final function called to compute the aggregate result after all input rows have been traversed.
 The function must take a single argument of type state_data_type.
 The return data type of the aggregate is defined as the return type of this function.
 If `ffunc` is not specified, then the ending state value is used as the aggregate result, and the return type is state_data_type.

 :   For ordered-set (including hypothetical-set) aggregates, the final function receives not only the final state value, but also the values of all the direct arguments.